-Drawing on Brighton’s thriving literary culture and with a rapidly evolving research portfolio, Literature is a key discipline at the University of Brighton’s College of Arts and Humanities, which offers a vibrant, rewarding and stimulating environment for advanced study.
+Drawing on Brighton’s thriving literary culture and with a rapidly evolving research portfolio, Literature is a key discipline in the University of Brighton’s College of Arts and Humanities, which offers a vibrant, rewarding and stimulating environment for advanced study.

 As one of our doctoral students, you will work with dedicated research supervisors who will help you through the planning and delivery of your research thesis, as well as offer guidance on the publication process and professional development.